 6. The second biggest country in the EU

 Only France is bigger when it comes to countries that are members of the European Union.
-If you count Russia and Ukraine, Spain comes at fourth place in terms of Europe’s countries overall.
+If you count Russia and Ukraine, Spain comes in fourth place in terms of Europe’s largest countries overall.

 8. Spanish is the world’s second most spoken mother tongue

 English is the most widely spoken language in the world overall, but most people have English as their second language.
 In terms of Mother Tongue, the Chinese language trumps the first place, and Spanish comes in at second.

 The Spaniard’s travels and conquerings around the world have spread the Spanish language worldwide!
 And that’s certainly one of the most interesting facts about Spain and the country’s history.